xglover410/module-ux-terry/README.md

 The trick here is that the shadow should be subtle, meaning the edge should be soft and the color of the shadow should just be a little bit darker than the background color to avoid stark contrast.

-To read more on why lighting and shadow are important and how to do them properly, here's the material design doc link on lights and shadow from the material design doc [https://material.io/design/environment/light-shadows.html](https://www.google.com/url?q=https://material.io/design/environment/light-shadows.html&sa=D&ust=1563240325312000):)
+To read more on why lighting and shadow are important and how to do them properly, here's the material design doc link on lights and shadow from the material design doc: [https://material.io/design/environment/light-shadows.html](https://material.io/design/environment/light-shadows.html).

 ### More Color!
 Besides picking different shades of black, you can also pick a primary _color_ to not only provide a theme and identity of your application, but also to guide your user's visual attention (e.g. blue is the primary color for Facebook).
 This primary color can be used to highlight additional titles, navbar items and buttons.